Written by Laurie Davies

 Those disabilities are visible.

-Undetected among these guests, however, would be many hidden disabilities.
-In fact, according to national statistics on invisible disabilities:
+Undetected among these guests, however, would be many hidden or invisible disabilities.
+In fact, according to national statistics:

-University of Phoenix students who have visible or invisible disabilities are encouraged to apply for accommodations, or adjustments that can be made to some aspects of the course experience to mitigate the impact of the disability.
+Students who have visible or invisible disabilities should check with their college to see if they can apply for accommodations or adjustments that can be made to some aspects of the course experience to mitigate the impact of the disability.
 Accommodations can include:

 Unfortunately, asking is exactly the step that some students decide not to pursue — because, like it or not, disability stigma still exists in this world.